 How Can You Help?

-The Baby Sleep Site™ would to ask our readers and community to help us continue to raise awareness for how to reduce the risks associated with SIDS.
+As we’ve done in the past, The Baby Sleep Site® would like to ask our readers and community to help us continue to raise awareness for how to reduce the risks associated with SIDS.
 We ask that you share this post with your family, friends and your community.
-We will be tracking the number of times this article is shared and for each time this article is shared, we will be donating $1.00 to an organization that supports SIDS awareness and research up to a maximum of $750.
+We will be tracking the number of times this article is shared, and for each share, we will be donating $1.00 to an organization that supports SIDS awareness and research up to a maximum of $750.
 Feel free come back daily and share this information.
 The more shares, the more we raise for SIDS Awareness and Research!
-Last year we had almost 300 shares, help try to beat that number this year.
+Last year we had almost 500 shares; we are hoping to beat that number this year.

 Here are some ways you can share this article: